Public Comment

 - How could policymakers address the needs of younger people with disabilities in LTSS and housing policy so that nursing home placement is minimized?

-Format: Virtual format – the Council will receive public comment in person, by email or by video or audio over Zoom.
+The Council will receive public comment in person or by email.

 For those interested in commenting, please read the Guidelines for Submitting and Presenting Public Comment During an Event details below in full.
 Advanced registration is required.